Skip to main content

 PPL is step one on the path to ATP and airline flying

-Fly single-engine airplanes for personal travel, carry passengers (friends and family), share direct operating costs, and fly day or night under visual flight rules (VFR).
-You cannot get paid to fly — that requires advanced ratings.
+Fly single-engine airplanes for personal travel, carry passengers, share operating costs, and fly day or night under VFR.
+See the full FAA requirements in our training roadmap below.

 1

-Build foundational skills in our FAA-certified simulators before stepping into an actual airplane.
+Build foundational skills in our FAA-certified simulator before stepping into an actual airplane.
+No commute to an airport required.

 2